 But we often forget LinkedIn.
 LinkedIn is different.
 LinkedIn is a serious social network, for serious business, for grown-ups.
 Right ?

 My theory is : LinkedIn is the Facebook of people above 25.
-It creates the exact same effect for very little lasting reward.
+Its mechanisms of walls and likes create the same addiction for very little lasting reward.
+But precisely because LinkedIn is in the professional world, it is supposed to be more real, and therefore is possibly even more damaging.

 I have a LinkedIn account.
 I created a profile before it was mainstream and have updated it religiously with my successive job titles.
 However, I rarely post anything.